intel/llvm/sycl/doc/KernelProgramCache.md

 <a name="what-is-bopts">2</a>: The concatenation of build options (both compile
 and link options) set in application or environment variables.
-There are three sources of build options which cache is aware of:
+There are three sources of build options that the cache is aware of:
  - from device image (pi_device_binary_struct::CompileOptions,
  pi_device_binary_struct::LinkOptions);
  - environment variables (SYCL_PROGRAM_COMPILE_OPTIONS,